 - 1. Recent graduates of follow-on training, AELIC, MDS, or MELT may not attend ALPS I. - 2.
-Students entering ALPS I with a 2/1+ OPI rating will receive a maximum of two OPIs while in residence in order to meet the 2/2 diploma requirement. - 3.
+Students who have completed GET/SET training but who have not achieved a required 2/2 OPI rating may be scheduled for ALPS I. - 3.
+Students entering ALPS I with a 2/1+ OPI rating will receive a maximum of two OPIs while in residence in order to meet the 2/2 diploma requirement. - 4.
 Students may attend ALPS II immediately after ALPS I if desired.